MUmairAB/Combat-Robot/README.md

 # Agent of Chaos: A Combat Robot

-**This repository contains the files for one of my embedded systems project that I did back in 2017.
-The [project report](https://github.com/MUmairAB/Combat-Robot/blob/main/Project%20Report.pdf) contains the detailed description of the project.**
+**This repository contains the files for one of my embedded systems projects that I did back in 2017.
+The [project report](https://github.com/MUmairAB/Combat-Robot/blob/main/Project%20Report.pdf) contains a detailed description of the project.**

 ## 1. Introduction

 The field of combat robotics is extremely fascinating where different robots fight with the aim of destroying each other.
 The robots are developed using microcontrollers and various actuators.
-This project aims to develop a lightweight combat robot capable of incapacitating the opponents in an actual competition.
-We named our robot as "Agent of Chaos".
+This project aims to develop a lightweight combat robot capable of incapacitating opponents in an actual competition.
+We named our robot "Agent of Chaos".

 <img src="https://github.com/MUmairAB/Combat-Robot/blob/main/Images/Combat%20Robot%20Example.jpg?raw=true">

+<p align="center">Figure 1: Examples of combat robots</p>

 ### 1.1 Weight Categories